hasura/graphql-engine/docs/graphql/manual/deployment/kubernetes/index.rst

     You can check the :doc:`logs <logging>` to see if the database credentials are proper and if Hasura is able to connect to the database.

-  - The Hasura GraphQL engine needs to access permissions to your Postgres database as described in :doc:`Postgres permissions <../postgres-permissions>`.
+  - The Hasura GraphQL engine needs access permissions on your Postgres database as described in :doc:`Postgres permissions <../postgres-permissions>`.